HemanthKarniyana/TTS/README.md

 ##### Run type inputs

 ***FINAL_BACKUP*** : (REQUIRED INPUT) Accepted values TRUE/true or FALSE/false.
 Value should be TRUE for a non-incremental migration.
 For incremental migration, value should be FALSE for all incremental backups including the first backup.
 Set the value to TRUE for final backup of an incremental migration.
 Tablespaces being transported must be set to READ-ONLY when FINAL_BACKUP is set to TRUE.
-Tablespace and Schema metadata will be exported only when FINAL_BAKCUP is set to TRUE. \
+Tablespace and Schema metadata will be exported only when FINAL_BAKCUP is set to TRUE.

 ***DRY_RUN*** : (OPTIONAL INPUT) Accepted values TRUE/true or FALSE/false.
 When set to TRUE, the backup script runs in validation mode only and does not perform the actual backup.
 Use DRY_RUN to detect potential problems with transport and fix them before running the actual backup.
 If the input parameter is not provided, value defaults to FALSE.

 ##### Performance inputs

-***PARALLELISM*** : (REQUIRED INPUT) Number of channels to be used for backup. \
+***PARALLELISM*** : (REQUIRED INPUT) Number of channels to be used for backup.

 ***CLUSTER_MODE*** : (OPTIONAL INPUT)  Accepted values TRUE/true or FALSE/false.
 If set to TRUE, RMAN allocates backup channels across all open RAC instances (channels_per_host = parallelism / num_rac_instances).
 If the input parameter is not provided or set to FALSE, all the channels (as specified by parallelism) are allocated only on host where backup tool is running.
 If CLUSTER_MODE is TRUE, File System should be mounted to all source database host(s).
-If CLUSTER_MODE is FALSE, File System should be mounted on the host where backup utility is run. \
+If CLUSTER_MODE is FALSE, File System should be mounted on the host where backup utility is run.

-Leave these a blank unless really needed.

 ##### Miscellaneous Inputs